ORIGYN-SA/canistergeek-js/README.md

 # Canistergeek-JS

+This is a [modified fork of Canistergeek-IC-JS](https://github.com/usergeek/canistergeek-ic-js).
 Canistergeek-JS is Javascript library that fetches monitoring data and log messages from canisters, performs all necessary calculations and displays it on a webpage.

 Canistergeek-JS should be used together with [Canistergeek-Motoko](https://github.com/ORIGYN-SA/canistergeek-motoko) - open-source library for Internet Computer to track your project canisters cycles and memory status.